The Bankrate promise

 - The veteran is missing in action or a prisoner of war

-To apply, you’ll first need to obtain the veteran’s certificate of eligibility (COE) and DD Form 214 (record of service).
+To apply, you must first obtain the veteran’s certificate of eligibility (COE) and DD Form 214 (record of service).
 You can get these online through the VA website or by contacting a regional VA office.

 VA loan spouse requirements FAQ